Home » 9 easy day trips from Venice by train you can’t miss

 How to get from Venice to Bassano del Grappa by train: the journey is about 1 hour and 15 minutes with the Regional trains provided by Trenitalia.

-Brescia, the town with two cathedrals
+Brescia, the town with tho cathedrals

 Often overshadowed by its bigger sister Milan, Brescia is a beautiful town in Lombardy that you can easily visit on a day trip from Venice.

-The Roman Capitolium in BresciaFor a start, in Brescia you’ll find one of the largest archeological sites in northern Italy.
+To begin with, Brescia boasts one of the largest archaeological sites in northern Italy.
 Trust me, as soon as you see the Roman Forum, you’ll think you’re in Rome.

 How to get from Venice to Brescia by train: the journey time is about 1 hour and 50 minutes with Trenitalia (Frecciarossa trains) and Italo.